Overview | Procedure | Consultation | Benefits | Risks | Recovery | Costs | Video FAQs

 Risks

-All surgeries carry a degree of risk, but cataract surgery is highly safe and effective.
-After your surgery, you may experience temporary blurry vision, red eyes, and dry eyes.
+We want to assure you that while all surgeries carry a degree of risk, this procedure is highly safe and effective.
+After your surgery, you may experience temporary side effects, including:

+These side effects should only last a few days.
 Complications are rare but can include infection, inflammation, bleeding, and retinal detachment.
-Read our blog to learn more: What are the risks of cataract surgery?
+If you have any concerns, we encourage you to read our blog: What are the risks of cataract surgery?
+Our specialists can also answer any questions during your consultation.

 Recovery

-It may take four to six weeks for your eyes to recover.
-You’ll have to stop some activities temporarily while your eyes heal.
-We discuss these further in our blog: Top tips after cataract surgery.
-We also explain what to expect after surgery.
+It may take four to six weeks for your eyes to heal fully, and you’ll have to stop some activities temporarily while your eyes recover.

 How much does surgery cost?